hl2vr/hl2vr.github.io/_pages/faq.md

 Yes!
 You can configure the dominant hand, which determines the hand that is holding weapons.
 It will also swap the control scheme accordingly, so (by default) movement is on the off-hand and turning is on the primary hand.

-If you would like to hold your weapons in the left hand while still moving with the left stick, you will need to configure a custom SteamVR controller binding
-(or use a preset that another community member has created and shared via SteamVR).
+If you would like to hold your weapons in the left hand while still moving with the left stick, you will need to configure a custom SteamVR controller binding (or use a preset that another community member has created and shared via SteamVR).

 <br />

 ### Why did you put (this action) on (this button)?

 Unfortunately, the amount of inputs provided by most VR controllers is limited, and we have a selection of actions that need to be mapped to the primary-hand controller.
-These include the weapon selection menu, primary and alt fire, eject magazine, turning, and well as jump and crouch.
+These include the weapon selection menu, primary and alt fire, eject magazine, turning, jump, and crouch.
 While some of these actions could, in theory, be bound to the left controller, doing so feels unintuitive or in many cases would be impossible to use properly.

 As a consequence, we have no choice but to bind some of these actions to the up/down movement on the joystick.
 After some experimentation, it was found that neither the weapon selection menu nor alt-fire were a good candidate to place on the stick as the sticks have a higher accidental misfire probability.
 Putting jump on the stick is less harmful in most situations.